vegaprotocol/specs/protocol/0000-002KeyManagement.md

 Adding and removing an ethereum key from the MultiSig contract incurs gas costs to all the validators, not just the one switching the key.(*)

-Disaster management procedures in case this key gets lost are currently in the works.

 The local management of the ETH key is done using CLEF.
 Details of this are specified elsewhere.

+## Future Features
+Better disaster management procedures in case this key gets lost are currently in the works.
+Especially, we're currently looking into integrating threshold signatures, which can allow Validators to be removed, added or change their keys without any interaction with the smart contract - the main issue here is the asynchrony and assuring we generate a Ethereum native signature.

 ### Vega Key [Identity]